netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>enable</b></td>
         <td>boolean</td>
         <td>
-          Set `enable` to `false` to disable network policy deployment.
-It is enabled by default.
+          Set `enable` to `true` to deploy network policies on the namespaces used by NetObserv (main and privileged).
+It is disabled by default.
-This network policy better isolates the NetObserv components to prevent undesired connections to them.
-It is recommended to install it.<br/>
+These network policies better isolate the NetObserv components to prevent undesired connections to them.
+We recommend you either enable it, or create your own network policy for NetObserv.<br/>
         </td>
         <td>false</td>
       </tr></tbody>